reviczky/northumbria/modules/assurance/report.md

 ## Service Improvement Plan Actions

-This draft of the Service Improvement Plan is showing the scheduled actions to fulfill each of the identified objectives. \par
+This draft of the Service Improvement Plan is showing the scheduled actions to fulfil each of the identified objectives. \par

 \startplacetable[location={here,none}]
 \switchtobodyfont[heros,10pt]